 This post is an excerpt from my Bedsharing Beginner’s Guide.
 If you’re a brand new parent and are finding this post helpful, you will love the guide!
-So far it’s supported 450+ new parents, just like yourself, and has received all 5-star reviews.
+So far it’s supported 1000+ new parents, just like yourself.

 I decide whether Cubby needs a bath or if spot-cleaning with a wipe will do.
 If he needs a bath, this is when my husband and I give him one.

 I put on a clean diaper.
 I fold the top down so it won’t interfere with his belly button.